d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_test-simulation.md

 2. In a simulation-based test, we create a distribution of possible simulated statistics for our sample if the null hypothesis is true.
 Then we see if the calculated observed statistic from the data is likely or unlikely to occur when compared to the null distribution.

-3. The p-value is the probability of the observed statistic occurring or more extreme if the null hypothesis is true.
+3. The p-value is the probability of the observed statistic or a more extreme statistic occurring if the null hypothesis is true.
 The farther in the tail of the distribution the observed statistic is, the smaller the probability is (smaller the p-value!).
 The **smaller** the p-value, the **more** evidence the statistic provides **against** the null hypothesis.
 (Think carefully about why this makes sense!)

 4. To create one simulated sample on the null distribution for a sample proportion, spin a spinner with probability equal to $\pi_0$ (the null value), $n$ times or draw with replacement $n$ times from a deck of cards created to reflect $\pi_0$ as the probability of success.
 Calculate and plot the proportion of successes from the simulated sample.